t3n0/notes/ubuntu/clean-install.md

 # Ubuntu clean installation

-A collection of useful app and programs that I find usefull/necessary.
+A collection of useful apps, libraries and scripts in any scientific Ubuntu install.

 ## Apps and tools